clr-works/Bike-share/README.md

 ### 2.2 Equal start and end stations

-With regards to the customers that start and end in the same station, it can be noticed that, on the first place, they constitute only a % of those who end in a different station.
-Futhermore, the difference between customers and subscribers is less marked than in the previous case.
-We could potentially explain this assuming that these are customers that are most probably not working on a fixed schedule.
-Both customers and subscriber get more likely distributions over the weekend.

 <img src="Images/equal_stations_dis.png">

 ### 3.1 Number of Trips started por city, showed in logarithmic scale